yogidevendra/docs/docs/dtgateway_security.md

     This maps the external role admins to the DataTorrent role admin and external role staff to the DataTorrent role developer.

-2. Restart the Gateway by running
+2. Restart the Gateway as described earlier

-        sudo service dtgateway restart

-    when running Gateway in local mode use  dtgateway restart command

 Administering Using Command Line <a name="AdministeringUsingCommandLine"></a>
 ================================